OpenDriveLab/LaneSegNet/README.md

 ## Prepare Dataset

 Following [OpenLane-V2 repo](https://github.com/OpenDriveLab/OpenLane-V2/blob/v2.1.0/data) to download the **Image** and the **Map Element Bucket** data.
-Run following script to collect data for this repo.
+Run the following script to collect data for this repo.

 :bell: The `Map Element Bucket` has been updated as of October 2023.
 Please ensure you download the most recent data!